 Moving on from the old Imperial capital of Hue, it’s time to hit the next city on your Vietnam bucket list.
 Once a thriving trade port along the silk route, Hoi An is likely your next stop heading South.
-The distance from Hue to Hoi An is approximately 125 kilometres and can range from a three-hour train ride to four-hour car ride, partially through flat terrain, then on to narrow cliffside roads overlooking Central Vietnam’s coastline.
+The distance from Hue to Hoi An is approximately 125 kilometres.
+However it can range from a three-hour train ride to four-hour car ride.
+Partially through flat terrain, then on to narrow cliffside roads overlooking Central Vietnam’s coastline.

-Anyone can go from point A to point B, but for a long trip why not add some beauty to it.
+Anyone can go from point A to point B. But for a long trip why not add some beauty to it?
 We think that one of the best and most affordable routes is by taking a train with Vietnam Railways.
-The train journey is spectacular, complemented with a beautiful view of Vietnam’s coastline.
+Above all, the train journey is spectacular, complemented with a beautiful view of Vietnam’s coastline.
 From Hue, the train ride is a comfortable and scenic option to head to Hoi An.
 On the right side of the train, you’ll see expanses of beautiful countryside, and on the left side, there’s the beautiful coastline and secret beaches.

-A train ticket ranges from 40,000 to 90,000 VND (1.70 to 3.90 USD) depending on the seat you choose, and you can purchase them at the train station or via a third-party service, 12go.asia.
+A train ticket ranges from 40,000 to 90,000 VND (1.70 to 3.90 USD) depending on the seat you choose.
+You can purchase them at the train station or via a third-party service, 12go.asia.
 The train ride varies from 2.5 hours to 4 hours depending on the time of day.

 Yes, you read Da Nang, but unfortunately, there isn’t a train station in Hoi An yet.
 However, if you don’t mind adding another 45 to 60 minutes to your trip, this would be a great, safe, scenic route to take.
-Getting to Hoi An from Da Nang train station isn’t too difficult, check out our other article, check out our other article, How to get from Da Nang to Hoi An (& Vice Versa), for options.
+Because getting to Hoi An from Da Nang train station isn’t too difficult.
+Check out our other article, How to get from Da Nang to Hoi An (& Vice Versa), for options.

-Hidden Hint: If going by train, sitting on the right side is the best option to have a clear view of the coastline.
+Hidden Hint: If going by train, sit on the right side to have a clear view of the coastline.

 There are several direct bus options to get to Hoi An.
-We’d suggest using The Sinh Tourist or Hanh Cafe as they are notably good buses to use.
-Costing around 100,000 VND (4.30 USD), The Sinh Tourist bus has two schedules: one departing at 8:30 am and arriving around12:30 pm; and the second departing at 1:45 pm and arriving around 5:15 pm.
+We’d suggest using The Sinh Tourist or Hanh Cafe services, they are notably good buses to use.
+Costing around 100,000 VND (4.30 USD), The Sinh Tourist bus has two schedules: one departing at 8:30 am and arriving around 12:30 pm;.
+The second departing at 1:45 pm and arriving around 5:15 pm.
 You can book your ticket and pay online for 99,000 VND (4.30 USD).

 Sinh Tourist – Address: 38 Chu Văn An – Business hours: 6:00 a.m. to 10:00 p.m., daily – Duration: 4-5 Hours (depending on traffic)